cassiozen/mithryn-ttrpg/rules.md

 - Lame Leg from the Ogre’s Blow — Slower to climb and run; yet a constant reminder of survival.
 - Sworn Never to Abandon a Friend Again — A vow that will drag you into danger.
 - Distrustful of Healers — Refuses aid too long, even when badly hurt.
+- Phantom Pain — Though the wound healed, a limb aches and stiffens in cold or fear.